Expert Divorce Appraisals

 - If there are mortgage payments still being made, arrangements can also be made to separate the spouse being bought out from their mortgage obligations

 The problem here is that without a certified appraisal, it’s rare for two spouses to agree completely on the value of the property.
 That’s where we come in.
 In the midst of a sensitive divorce process, you don’t want to deal with drawn-out litigation over disagreements about the market value of a matrimonial home for example.
-With a detailed appraisal report, Appraisal Hub Inc. in the Greater Toronto Area can give you a value to agree upon that satisfies both of your needs for accuracy and discretion and remains valid for use in potential legal paperwork.
+With a detailed appraisal report, Appraisal Hub Inc. in Toronto and across the Greater Toronto Area can give you a value to agree upon that satisfies both of your needs for accuracy and discretion and remains valid for use in potential legal paperwork.